HarryLovesCode/Vulkan-API-Book/chap03/chap03.md

 - `VK_VERSION_MINOR(version)`
 - `VK_VERSION_PATCH(version)`

-So,, to output the API version, you can use this:
+So, to output the API version, you can use this:

 ```cpp
 fprintf(stdout, "API Version:    %d.%d.%d\n",